Limitations and Troubleshooting

 - Only public packages from public registries can be redirected and served

-- Private/scoped packages requiring authentication (e.g.,
+- Private and scoped packages requiring authentication (for example,

 Workarounds: